bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+With responsive design, the view of the content adjusts gradually as the size changes.
+The adaptive design has only certain layouts and the view of the content switches between them.

 2. Describe what it means to be mobile first vs desktop first.

+It describes the approach to building the website.
+Mobile first means you start with a small device template first and then do bigger sizes (tablets, desktops).
+With desktop first, you start with a bigger view first and than do smaller ones.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It will adjust the font to 62,5% of the root font size (the main one for html, not the parent one)

 4. How would you describe preprocessing to someone new to CSS?

+It is a tool that can be used for more structured css that supports various files for styling and is hard to run :)

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I liked mixins a lot as it allows you to type less and reuse repeatable patterns.
+Structuring HTML properly and figuring out which elements apply rules to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.